 As a therapist, and thus informing my orientation in my practice as a supervisor, my integrative approach means that I bring together aspects from different counselling/psychotherapy models, which I tailor in collaboration with my clients to meet their own individual circumstances and requirements, within a consistent underlying client-centred philosophy.

-This is maintained and supported through ongoing reflective practice and commitment to my own supervision and engagement in personal and professional development.
+This is maintained and supported through ongoing reflective practice, along with commitment to my own supervision and engagement in personal and professional development.

 Trusting the process: